transformerlab/transformerlab-docs/blog/2026-03-17-runpod-no-gpu-needed/index.md

 1. Navigate to **Tasks** on the sidebar.
 2. Your new task should be at the top of the Tasks list.
 The metadata that describes your task is stored in a YAML file you can view by clicking on **Edit**.
 3. Click on **Queue** to prepare your task to run.
 4. In the task configuration dialog, set the **Compute Provider** to the Runpod provider you setup.
-You can change Accelerator, but for a small fine-tune, an RTX 4090 pod is more than enough.
+You can change Accelerator to the type of GPU required, such as "A40:1" for an affordable NVIDIA A40 card, or "H100:4" for a powerful machine with 4 H100 GPUs.
 5. You can also review the hyperparameters to see if there is anything you want to tweak.
 6. When you are ready, hit **Submit**.
+It may take a minute for the dialog to clear while it provisions and sets up the machine

 ![Task configuration dialog](./images/taskconfig.png)